criscan/LBPA/README.md

 equilibrium conditions assumed in the model.
 This work provides guidelines that should be considered when using length-based pseudo-cohort models for data-poor fisheries.

-When run the model, be keep to have into same directory/folder these files
+When run the model, be keep to have into same directory/folder next files

 - LBPA.exe
 - LBPA.dat